 We need to know:

 - specific details of the information you want.

-If you do make your request by phone, we will either:
+If you make your request by phone, we will either:

 We may ask you for more details no matter how you contact us, to ensure we fully understand your request.

-Before making a request please check our other sources of information on our website.
-You may find the information you require is already publicly available:
+Before making a request please check the other sources of information on our website.
+You may find the information you want is already publicly available.

 - Chief Executive’s expenses disclosure